-In this rhythm game, you can access different levels of content using a digital talking drum to complete rhythm quests: challenges of varying degrees consisting of producing elements from a corpus of letters, words and phrases, solely through rhythm.
+producing elements from a corpus of letters, words and phrases, solely through rhythm.
 To win the game, you must play the correct rhythm sequence using the Alphariddim encoding to respond to the call pattern through various drum sound combinations.
-These call rhythms are unique and relatively simple, and the player response must be performed in correct sequence to be accepted by the game.

 Your goal is to complete as many call rhythm items as possible without missing a beat.